Frequently asked questions (FAQ)

 Expand all

-If you live in the City of Copenhagen - or in one of our 37 partner municipalities - you must apply for a CPR number here.
+If you live in the City of Copenhagen - or in one of our 37 partner municipalities - you must apply for CPR registration here.
 It is important that all the required documents are ready before you start the application process.
-Please note that you cannot submit your application earlier than 4 weeks before you arrive in Denmark.
+Please note that you cannot submit your application earlier than four weeks before you arrive in Denmark.

-How long does it take to receive my residence card?
+How long does it take to receive my residence card as a non-EU citizen?

-When will I get my health insurance card (yellow card)?
+When will I get my physical health insurance card (yellow card)?

-It takes 2-4 weeks.
-Your name should be clearly displayed on your letterbox so that you can receive your health insurance card by post.
-If you haven't received the card after 4 weeks, please contact your local Citizen Service Center (‘Borgerservice’ in Danish).
+It takes two to four weeks from your CPR registration date.
+Your surname or a c/o name should be clearly displayed on your letterbox, so you can receive your physical health insurance card by post.
+If you haven't received the card after four weeks, please contact your local Citizen Service Center (Borgerservice).

-Can I use the health care system before receiving my health insurance card (yellow card)?
+Can I go to a doctor before receiving my health insurance card (yellow card)?

 Do I need to have both the physical health insurance card (yellow card) as well as the app?

-You can choose to have the digital health insurance card app ’Sundhedskortet’ only.
+You can choose only to have the digital health insurance card app ’Sundhedskortet’.
 If you do not want the physical card, please make sure to cancel the physical card in the app or on lifeindenmark.dk.

 I found a new place to live in Denmark.
 How do I change my address?

-You must always be registered at the address where you live.
-You must change your address in Denmark using your MitID on lifeindenmark.dk.
-Please note that if you do not report your change of address, you risk a penalty.
+You must always be registered at the address where you live and stay.
+You can change your address in Denmark using your MitID on lifeindenmark.dk.
+If you do not have MitID, contact your municipality of residence.
+Please note, if you do not report your change of address you risk a penalty.

 I'm going abroad for a while but planning to return back to Denmark.
-Do I need to register as have left Denmark?
+Do I need to deregister from Denmark?

 Can I get help to fill out my CPR application at International House Copenhagen?

-No, sadly we cannot provide assistance with filling out CPR applications at International House Copenhagen.
-It is your own responsibility to fill out the CPR application, but you are always welcome to reach out if you have questions regarding the mapplication process.
+Unfortunately, we cannot provide assistance with filling out CPR applications at International House Copenhagen.
+It is your own responsibility to fill out the CPR application, but you are always welcome to reach out if you have questions regarding the application process.